21 Things to Do in Campeche Mexico and Insider Tips To Make the Most of Your Trip

 I enjoyed visiting the cenote in tranquillity, swimming, and kayaking around by myself.

-You can easily spend the entire day in Miguel Colorado cenote, and enjoy all the available activities, from the zipline, hiking, bird watching, biking, and more.
+You can easily spend the entire day at Miguel Colorado cenote, enjoying all the available activities, including ziplining, hiking, bird-watching, biking, and more.

 Opening hours – from 8 am to 5 pm every day